geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 ##### **Geohot** [[00:41:28](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2488)]
 Yeah, I see where you added the splits to the hand-coded optimization stuff.
-I mean, I'm really interested in why things are slower after Beam.
+I mean, I'm really interested in why things are slower after BEAM.

 ##### **B1TG** [[00:41:42](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2502)]
 And after add 6 to the split option, the AMD backend also gets speed up.

 ##### **Geohot** [[00:41:54](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2514)]
 Yeah, but again, so this is like all the hand-coded optimization stuff is not what happens when things are beaming.
-The thing that I'm most interested about is beam equals two speed.
+The thing that I'm most interested about is BEAM equals two speed.
 Hand-coded optimizations are just kind of luck whether they're good or not.

 ##### **B1TG** [[00:42:10](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2530)]
-I'm not tested with a beam.
+I'm not tested with a BEAM.

 ##### **Geohot** [[00:42:13](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2533)]
-Yeah, see, the beam thing is the fundamental thing I care about.
+Yeah, see, the BEAM thing is the fundamental thing I care about.
 Yeah, you should be able to just, I think this script approach is a good idea.
 It's the same one we have for the PTX and CUDA.
-Yeah, so just throw beam equals 2 on there and see how things are going.
+Yeah, so just throw BEAM equals 2 on there and see how things are going.
-And if you find ones that beam to something slower, then figure out what's missing.
+And if you find ones that BEAM to something slower, then figure out what's missing.

 ##### **Chenyu** [[00:42:34](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2554)]
 Sounds good.